lyc102/ifem/docs/_docs/afem-bisect.md

+---
+permalink: /docs/afem-bisect/
-## Bisection in Two Dimensions
+title: "Bisection in Two Dimensions"
+sidebar:
+    nav: afem
+---

-We describe basic idea of the newest vertex and the longest edge bisection algorithm for two dimensional triangular grids.
+We describe basic idea of the newest vertex and the longest edge bisection algorithm for two-dimensional triangular grids.
 In short, a bisection refinement will divide one triangle into two children triangles by connecting one vertex to the middle point of its opposite edge.
 Another class of mesh refinement method, known as regular refinement, which divide one triangle into 4 similar small triangles, is implemented in `uniformrefine.m`.

 There are two main issues in designing a good bisection method.